RichardNzembei/Budget-Hair-stock-management-system-/README.md

   - Inventory heatmap and performance dashboards.

 - 👥 **User Roles**
+-  - Owner: can view stock sales and has realtime dash updates .
-  - Admins: Full access to all features.
+  - Admins(system manager): Full access to all features.
-  - Staff: Can only log sales and view inventory.
+  - Staff: Can only view sales and inventory.

 - 📱 **Mobile-Ready UI**
   - Fully responsive: usable on phones, tablets, and desktop.